Barkhausen-Institut/hermespy/docssource/api/core/pymonte/index.rst

    object ---> evaluator_b ---> artifact_b
    object ---> evaluator_c ---> artifact_c

 Monte Carlo simulations usually sweep over multiple combinations of multiple parameters settings, configuring the underlying system model and generating simulation samples from independent realizations of the model state.
-PyMonte refers to a single parameter combination as :class:`GridSection<hermespy.core.monte_carlo.GridSection>`, with the set of all parameter combinations making up the simulation grid.
+PyMonte refers to a single parameter combination as a grid section, with the set of all parameter combinations making up the simulation grid.
 Each settable property of the investigated object is treated as a potential simulation parameter within the grid, i.e. each settable property can be represented by an axis within the multidimensional simulation grid.